dannydabbles/dreamdeck/plan.md

 **Notes:**
 - Use ISO date format: `YYYY-MM-DD`.
 - This supports future cron jobs and data ingestion.
 - Enables session persistence and auditability.
+- **Persist ChromaDB vector store data across sessions:**
+  - When saving chat state, ensure relevant embeddings/documents are stored in ChromaDB’s persistent database.
+  - When resuming a conversation, reload or query ChromaDB as needed to restore context.
+  - Do **not** clear or reset ChromaDB between sessions.
+  - This ensures knowledge, memories, and embeddings remain available across conversation reloads.

 ---